What’s the difference between a California King and a King?

 A standard King-sized bed is four inches shorter and four inches wider than a standard California King bed.
-Therefore, Cal King sheets will not fit a King bed.
-You will need to shop for king-size sheets separately.
+Therefore, California King sheets will not fit a King bed.
+Cal King sheets will be too long and not wide enough for a King mattress.
+You’ll need to shop for king-size sheets separately.

 Now that you have weighed the pros and cons of each mattress size and considered your sleeping environment, you should have enough information to make an informed decision.
 At Casper, we offer King mattresses and California King-size mattresses for the same price, so you don’t have to worry about your budget when comparing the two.
 Once you know what size mattress you want to buy, make sure to pair it with the correct bedding size.